Print

 International schools in San Francisco

-International schools in San Francisco are popular with expats as they can accommodate students previously studying in different curricula.
-This includes schools offering French, German and Chinese education.
-Teaching is typically in the language associated with the school's country of origin so that expats can be taught in their home language.
+International schools in San Francisco are popular with expats as they can accommodate students who have previously studied a different curriculum back home.
+This includes schools offering French, Japanese, and Chinese education.
+Teaching is typically in the language of the school's country of origin, so expats can be taught in their home language.

 Expat parents favour international schools because they can provide a sense of continuity and familiarity.
 They also ensure that children keep up with their peers back home and earn the same certification in case they return.
 This is especially important for expat families who don't intend to settle in San Francisco permanently.